 Monique’s baby has been very slow to gain weight and had not gained his birth weight back.
 There are many different steps Monique is taking to increase her supply.
 One of these steps is to express her milk often throughout the day (and once at night) along with frequent breastfeeding.
 She is then feeding her expressed milk to her baby with a cup after she breastfeeds him to “top” him up.
 In the first part of the video you will see her using a bottle as a cup.
 The last part of this shows her using a shot glass.
 She found the smaller glass much easier to use.

 1. Make sure your baby is happy before you begin!

 2. You might find it much easier if you swaddle your baby first.

 4. Put a bib on them as there will be some dribble.

 5. Let your baby set the pace.

 *Every woman and baby are different and what works for one mum and baby might not work for another.
 Please contact me if you would like to increase your supply and/or learn more about cup feeding.
-I am available for breastfeeding consultations via Skype.
-Please contact me if you would like to schedule a consult.
+I am available for virtual breastfeeding consultations.